Three Checklists To Help You Find Your Perfect RV

 Checklist #2: RV Usage

 How you plan to use your RV is another big thing to consider.
-Will you be living in it full-time or just taking weekend trips?
+Will you be traveling long-term or taking weekend trips?
 Do you prefer campsites with full hook-ups or something more remote?
 Knowing the answers to these questions will help you determine the various features and amenities you might need.
 We’ve provided a few recommendations based on the different RV uses:

 CHRISTINA AND BEN MCMILLAN's Jayco Jay Feather parked at a traditional campground next to a lake